warrengalyen/ocular/README.md

 I'm working on a full-featured image viewer app in C# for showing-casing the library.
 This is currently available in the `demo-gui` branch and is very much a work-in-progress.

+## Licensing

+Ocular is under the MIT license.

+Ocular uses code ported from 3d parties.
+See the [LICENSE](LICENSE) file for details.